LaMitaOne/Flowmotion/README.md

   no flicker, looks really awesome)
 - pause animationthread each cycle 16ms to workdown messages, no problems with animations like smarteffects that way
 - new HotTrackWidth property
-- new inoming pics now start tiny sized
+- new inoming pics now start tiny sized START_SCALE

 **v 0.983**
 - Animations now Threaded, massive performance gain like 20 times faster and smoother